Requirements for the A.B. in Philosophy

 - Complete one course in logic, either PHIL-151 or PHIL-350, preferably by the end of the junior year.
 Note: PHIL-150 will not fulfill the logic requirement in the major; and

 - Complete at least one foundational course in metaphysics/epistemology (PHIL-211, PHIL-212, PHIL-213, PHIL-214, or PHIL-215) and at least one foundational course in normative theory (PHIL-230, PHIL-231, PHIL-232, PHIL-233, or PHIL-245).

-A major who takes a 100-level course as one of the two courses required to fulfill the College core requirement in philsoophy can thus satisfy the requirements for the major in as few as ten courses; a major who takes two 000-level courses to fulfill the College core requirement will require eleven courses to satisfy the major requirements.
+A major who takes a 100-level course as one of the two courses required to fulfill the College core requirement in philosophy can thus satisfy the requirements for the major in as few as ten courses.

 The Director of Undergraduate Studies in the Department of Philosophy serves as the faculty advisor for all philosophy majors.